In the News

-Lead inventor Dr. Padmanabhan received the National Blood Foundation Award for Innovative Research for this body of work
+Dr. Padmanabhan received the National Blood Foundation Award for Innovative Research for his body of work in HIT

 This research was featured in the “Latest and Greatest” section of the American Society of Hematology’s Newsletter